ttasterisco/ttasterisco.github.com/_posts/2013-10-04-a-hackers-guide-to-the-bay-area.md

 Want to learn about tech from the most experienced people and/or meet new people that do not come from your circle (or maybe you just dropped solo and know no one)?
 Go to tech [meetups](http://www.meetup.com).
 Pick the groups based on technologies you know or want to learn and you'll be able to visit a bunch of tech offices.
 And most of the meetups have food for you!
 Some companies also sponsor some meetups outside of the Meetup platform, like [Airbnb](http://www.airbnb.com/techtalks) - it's a good way for them to build their brand for engineers and recruit people.

-I find hackathons [\[1\]](https://www.quora.com/San-Francisco-Bay-Area/What-are-the-hackathons-taking-place-in-the-Bay-Area-during-2012-13) [\[2\]](https://www.hackerleague.org/hackathons) to be a great way to try out new concepts and/or technologies in a very constrained environment - you have limited time (usually a weekend), forcing you to be objective and resourceful. (tip: It's also a great way to develop your pitching skills).
+I find hackathons [\[1\]](https://www.quora.com/San-Francisco-Bay-Area/What-are-the-hackathons-taking-place-in-the-Bay-Area-during-2012-13) [\[2\]](https://www.hackerleague.org/hackathons) to be a great way to try out new concepts and/or technologies in a very constrained environment - you have limited time (usually a weekend), forcing you to be objective and resourceful (tip: It's also a great way to develop your pitching skills).
 And if you learn to be picky, some have intere$ting prizes and, of course, free food!
 The big hackathons will also have sponsors with free swag (e.g., t-shirts so you can delay doing your laundry for another week).

 ### Shopping
 It would be cool if the free swag companies offered would go beyond t-shirts to include pants - that would complement so well.
 Since that hasn't happened yet, you can buy clothes at affordable prices from a bunch places: thrift stores around the City and the East Bay, [Ross Dress for Less](http://www.rossstores.com/).
 Even big name brands like Levi's have stuff at poor-hacker prices.